For Keeps (film): Critical reception

 On review aggregate website Rotten Tomatoes, For Keeps has an approval rating of 17% based on 12 reviews.
 Roger Ebert gave the film a positive review saying, "The movies of Molly Ringwald have been responsible for a revolution in the way Hollywood regards teenagers.
 Before Ringwald (and her mentor, John Hughes) there were only horny teenagers, dead teenagers, teenage vampires and psychotic crackups.
-Now teenage movies are working their way through some of the aspects of the normal life of American teenagers, and in For Keeps,' Ringwald plays a popular high school senior who gets pregnant and gets married."
+Now teenage movies are working their way through some of the aspects of the normal life of American teenagers, and in For Keeps, Ringwald plays a popular high school senior who gets pregnant and gets married."

 Janet Maslin of The New York Times said, "Most of For Keeps is entirely predictable, but that should do little to diminish its interest for audiences of high-school age.
 Here again, Miss Ringwald is the very model of teen-age verisimilitude, and she's most impressive in making even the most hackneyed situations seem real.
 In fact, she's so good she's almost a problem.
 Mr. Batinkoff, while pleasant, is no real match for her, and the glowering parents who make their kids' lives miserable for a time are no real threat.
 There is the feeling that Miss Ringwald's Darcy can triumph over anything.
 But perhaps that's just what Mr. Avildsen had in mind."

+The Chicago Tribune found much to criticize: “In the mawkish, unconvincing ‘For Keeps,’ Molly Ringwald stars as the brightest, prettiest high school student in Kenosha, Wis….newcomer Randall Batinkoff, playing the brightest, prettiest high school student in Kenosha.…The film is full of carefully balanced moral proclamations, to the point where it begins to resemble an episode of ‘Nightline’….Once the ‘issues’ have been swept away, director Avildsen can get down to his real agenda: ‘For Keeps’ turns into a conventional ‘go-for-it’ movie, designed to communicate the joy of triumph over unimaginable odds….The screenplay…does have its moments of verbal cleverness, which probably would have seemed a lot funnier had Avildsen given any sign whatever of getting the jokes.
+Instead he surrounds the dialogue with awkward pauses and enforces blunt line readings that give the film the rhythm of a rusty pile-driver.
+Ringwald retains enough of her natural charm to avoid disgrace, though Avildsen’s thick direction makes it seem as if she’d lost a few crucial IQ points since ‘The Pick-up Artist.’
+Batinkoff, for his part, carries on the noble teen hunk tradition of Martin Hewitt in ‘Endless Love.’
+More callow you do not get.”